Roadmap Towards A Winning Acquisition Marketing Effort

 It’s expected that by the year 2020, whoppingly half of all online searches will be made through voice search.
-No matter how surprising this forecast seems to be, there is every likelihood that voice search will dominate the world of SEO and become a golden opportunity for businesses of all scale to capitalize on.
+No matter how surprising this forecast seems to be, there is every likelihood that voice search will dominate the world of SEO and become a golden opportunity for businesses of all scales to capitalize on.

 With the proliferation of voice search, it’s become more and more significant to become the “answer”, as voice assistants only provide one result when asked a question.

-On Google, featured snippets are the ones which demonstrate this necessity.
+On Google, featured snippets are the ones that demonstrate this necessity.
 In fact, Amazon has already introduced “Amazon’s Choice” products, the first items suggested when consumers order items via voice assistant.
 There is a foreseeable future where all Amazon’s Choice products are also Amazon-branded, manufactured, and distributed.

 Trend 2: Social Media Sites Are Walled Gardens

 Far gone are the days when social media sites were the promotion channels that served as a “path” between users and the poster’s site.
 Around a decade ago, the borders between different sites were still fluid, which means people would discover content on Facebook, Twitter, and LinkedIn, then click through to content (usually hosted on another site).

 These days, social media sites are walled gardens.
 Algorithms have been rewritten in a way that favors onsite content created specifically for that platform.
 For instance, Facebook Messenger and evolving paid tools such as Lead Ads are becoming a table-stakes marketing channel, meaning businesses can’t just “be on Facebook” - they must recreate their marketing motion in a second place.